globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ![data mesh boundaries](./images/data-mesh-boundaries.png)

 Finding the right boundaries for the nodes of the domain is critical your data mesh architecture.
 What I've seen of data mesh approaches is to focus on the data products to establish the boundaries.
-This is starting too data-centric.
-TODO: explain the problem...
+This is starting too data-centric and results in a jump to a simplified version of a subset of the things the business needs from a domain.
 The secret to finding the boundaries is the ubiquitous language of the domain.

+I'll make the case for a language-centric approach to finding the data mesh architecture by exploring:
+- The idea of the language of a domain
+- Use of a currently available implementation tool to start quickly on versions of the language for technical users
+- Incrementally evolving the language by to make it more business user friendly, e.g., referencing metrics
+- Expanding into a full Domain Specific Language
+- How this is a path to actual business user self-service

+## Domain Languages

 The Domain Driven Design (DDD) community proposes various [ways to discover, document, and visualize the ubiquitous language](https://www.linkedin.com/advice/0/how-do-you-document-communicate-your-ubiquitous):

 >The ubiquitous language is not just a set of terms or jargon, but a shared understanding of the domain and its problems.
 It reflects the domain model, which is the conceptual representation of the domain in code.
 The ubiquitous language and the domain model should evolve together, as the developers and the business experts learn more about the domain and refine their solutions.
 The ubiquitous language is important because it enables collaboration, alignment, and clarity among the different roles and perspectives involved in the software project.